YU000jp/logseq-page-tags-and-hierarchy/README.md

 > Logseq v0.9.11 or later 🚧

-Install from Logseq Marketplace
+- Install from Logseq Marketplace
   - Press `---` on the top right toolbar to open `Plugins`.
 Select `Marketplace`.
 Type `tags` in the search field, select it from the search results and install.

 ### Usage

-- After installing this plugin, the styles be applied to non-journal pages.
-By default, page view mode is turned off. it is possible to set in the plugin settings.
+- Configure various settings in the plugin settings.

 ---